 Wildlife Sanctuary Volunteer Rajastan India

 While Rajasthan is most commonly known for its picturesque deserts and beautiful palaces, not too far from Udaipur lies a biological park, preserving a natural and sustainable ecosystem for many endangered species.
 Our Menagarie for Education on Wildlife and Habitat Preservation program aims to provide opportunity of first- hand experience to work directly in the park with the likes of park Veterinary Doctor, forest rangers and other staff, in an endeavour to contribute towards improvement in wildlife data collection and research, promotion of environmental and animal- friendly practices for the local villagers and tourists as well as basic care of wild and rescued animals.
-There are a wide variety of opportunities offered in the program that may include feeding and bathing of the animals, cleaning of enclosure and surrounding, medical treatment of concerned animals, recording seasonal changes in behavioural patterns of animals, functions with flora and fauna in the park like weeding and tapering, analysis of visitor behaviour, trend studies in terms of demographics, safety and vulnerability checks, risk analysis, redesigning of enclosures, maintenance of visual history of animals with the help of camera and study of biodiversity in general, to name a few.
+As a volunteer on the project there are a wide variety of opportunities offered in the program that may include feeding and bathing of the animals, cleaning of enclosure and surrounding, medical treatment of concerned animals, recording seasonal changes in behavioural patterns of animals, functions with flora and fauna in the park like weeding and tapering, analysis of visitor behaviour, trend studies in terms of demographics, safety and vulnerability checks, risk analysis, redesigning of enclosures, maintenance of visual history of animals with the help of camera and study of biodiversity in general, to name a few.

-You can also be a part of myriad of other activities like awareness programs, signboard preparation and maintenance activities, exhibitions and assistance in lectures for school groups and what not.
+You can also be a part of myriad of other activities like awareness programs, signboard preparation and maintenance activities, exhibitions and assistance in lectures for school groups.
 In collaboration with the park, we print simple handouts in the Manbuddhi School Vocational Centre in Malatalai.
 These can be distributed by you in various tourist hotspots in Udaipur in order to increase the footfall of visitors to the park.
 You can contribute to local human settlements and other communities in Joint Forest Management by Construction of basic sanitation and hygiene facilities, medical health awareness and immunisation camps.

 Aims & Objectives